kajuberdut/incase/README.md

 The middleware is ASGI compliant and should work as middleware with other frameworks but this has not been tested.

-**Updated Usage Example:**
+#### Updated Usage Example:

 To effectively use JSONCaseTranslatorMiddleware in your FastAPI or Starlette application, it's recommended to use a custom response class (camelJsonResponse) for outgoing data.
 This approach avoids the performance overhead associated with deserializing and re-serializing JSON in middleware.

-Here is how you can set it up:
+Here is how you can set it up to use the custom response with FastAPI.
+Note the argument to FastAPI to set the default_response_class and also the argument to add_middleware to disable response handling.

 ``` python
 from fastapi import FastAPI